 Finally, let's talk about the affordability of online counseling.
-Most online counselors are private, and they charge less than a counselor who communicates traditionally.
 This is due to the work from home aspect of counseling.
 A traditional counselor will usually have a clinic outside their home they have to pay for, but an online counselor may work from home, and thus have fewer bills.
 This makes online counseling worth a shot.

 While this is no substitute for speaking to a counselor, there are lifestyle changes you can make to improve your overall mental health.
 These include: